Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

    but serifs can work if they are clean and easy to read, and fit the style and aesthetics of the show.

-If you're unsure about what font to use, it's a good idea to grab established styling from the bigger subtitling groups and use that as a base for your own.
+If you're unsure about which font to use, it's a good idea to grab established styling from the bigger subtitling groups and use that as a base for your own.
-The default Kaleido font is [LTFinnegan](https://eng.fontke.com/family/145020/), as can be seen above.

 <details class="example">
    <summary>Examples of good dialogue fonts</summary>

    <img src="../img/styling/common-dialogue-fonts.png" alt="Common subtitling dialogue fonts">
 </details>

-Popular options include Gandhi Sans, Cabin, and Lato.

 There may be times where a serif font is preferred, based on the style of the show.